zencd/logback-setup/README.md

 # Per-method logging with logback

-A principal example showing how to setup <a href="https://logback.qos.ch/manual/index.html">logback</a> to log each method to separate file.
+A principal example showing how to setup [logback](https://logback.qos.ch/manual/index.html) to log each method to separate file.

-MT-safety not guaranteed.
+MT-safety and extra efficiency not guaranteed.
 Java 1.8+.
+Written by zencd, Aug 2019.

 ## Goals